-Glasgow weather has been pretty snowy this winter to say the least.
-A few weeks ago we were also in the midst of a red weather warning from the MET.
-The snow storms halted movement in the city almost completely on a couple of days.
-So how does this compare to the other snow storms we had earlier in the year?
+In early 2018 Glasgow weather was snowy to say the least.
+A few weeks ago we were also in the midst of a MET Office red weather warning.
+The snow storms stopped people moving around the city almost completely for a couple of days.
+So how does a red weather warning storm compare to the other snow storms earlier in 2018 ?
 How much worse actually was it?
-As a photographer I just plain had to take some photos of the phenomena and the stark beauty that occurred amongst the chaos.
+As a photographer I just had to take some photos of the phenomena and the stark beauty that occurred amongst the chaos.

 The first photos below show the park near me through a window and were taken during a snow storm.
 It was way too thick to go out with my camera in order to take photos.
 The further photos are of the park in a brief reprise between snow showers.

-So what's the difference between the red warning and the snows earlier this year?
-I have a flat with a great view of Glasgow.
-I tried taking photos of buildings further away from the flat and I couldn't, whereas earlier in the year it was definitely possible during the snow storms.
+I have a flat in central Glasgow with a great view.
+I couldn't see some of the buildings further away from my flat anymore , whereas earlier in the year it was definitely possible during the snow storms.
+It was like looking through thick fog - but it was snow.
 During the red snow warning the snow was so thick buildings in the distance just disappeared.
-The second phenomena I observed that was different was that the snow was actually sticking to the window, which high up usually doesn't happen.
+The second phenomena I observed that was different during the red weather warning it was so cold outside that the snow was actually sticking to the window in drifts , which high up in a fourth floor flat doesn't usually happen.
 Below the photos include snow stuck to the windows.

 When I was in the park a flutter of snow did start again, which made the Rose War Memorial even more beautiful.
 The snow was already really deep.

 I am a Glasgow-based photographer and I am a mobile photographer - so I come to you to take the photos, ideally allowing you to show off home and hearth.
 I mostly shoot maternity, baby and family photography sessions but I also enjoy macro and nature photography.
-If you are interested in finding out more please either email me (firstname.lastname@example.org) or use the 'contact me to book' button at the top of this page.
+If you are interested in finding out more please either email me (firstname.lastname@example.org) or contact me through this website.
 To see more of my work click here.